gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 Dostoevsky was a deeply committed Christian.
-And he gave the strongest possible argument against Christianity to the villain of his greatest novel — and could only answer it with a gesture.
+And he gave the strongest possible argument against Christianity to the villain of his greatest novel, and could only answer it with a gesture.

 Because some things cannot be argued.
 They can only be enacted.